 Warren Buffett prefers to buy wonderful companies at fair price.
 However, this is not advisable for those that just begin to invest in the stock market.
 This is because having a margin of safety could provide you a room for error due to mistakes done when valuing a company.

 10. “The best thing that happens to us is when a great company gets into temporary trouble…We want to buy them when they’re on the operating table.”

 This is because most of the time, retail investors does not appreciate that the current condition faced by the company is temporary.
 Take for example, during the 2008/09 sub-prime crisis, most of the companies in Malaysia suffered a sharp fall of share price.
 Good companies like Time Dotcom Berhad, Genting Malaysia, Tenaga National, etc. have been down despite having a relatively strong economic moat.
-If you have purchased these 3 companies back then, you would have gained quite a significant percentage of returns.
+If you have purchase these 3 companies back then, you would have gained quite a significant percentage of returns.

 E) WHEN TO SELL

 11. “When we own portions of outstanding businesses with outstanding managements, our favorite holding period is forever”

 When you found a good company, it does not make sense for you to sell unless it is extremely overvalued and you foresee there is a bubble.
 However, I would prefer to sell half of my holdings to take back my capital.
 This, again, helps to protect my downside risks in the event of sudden crisis happened and the share price tumbled.
 At least, I know that I have recovered back the capital invested.

 12. “Keep all your eggs in one basket, but watch that basket closely.”

 When it comes to portfolio management, Warren Buffett practice focused investing.
 He said that:

 13. “Diversification is a protection against ignorance.
 It makes very little sense for those who know what they’re doing.”